Muhiuddin-Dewan/EMIT-Final-Project/README.md

 # EMIT-Final-Project
-# Frontend Code is in Client Directory
+# Frontend Code is in /Client Directory